EqualifyEverything/equalify/README.md

 <img src="logo.svg" alt="Equalify Logo" width="300">

 ## Better Accessibility Management
 Equalify aims to be the most useful accessibility platform.
-That means faster scanning, more acurate results, and a more intuitive user interface.
+That means faster scanning, more accurate results, and a more intuitive user interface.
 We publish Equalify code here so that you can run the platform locally, building new features and contributing issues.

 ## Managed Service
 Not technical?
 Want to support Equalify?

-Visit [https://equaliy.app](https://equaliy.app) to try our hosted service.
+Visit [https://equalify.app](https://equalify.app) to try our hosted service.

 The service is <strong>fully supported</strong> and <strong>super fast</strong>.
 Plus, you'll get these features:
 - Automatic Scans